-say (truly) to a disappointed claimant, "You could have had this benefit if you had tried harder.
+There is a danger here of slipping into a kind of moralism, which is one of the serious pitfalls of the idea of equality of opportunity.
+The phrase "equal willingness" may suggest that the requirement of substantive opportunity is fulfilled whenever we can say (truly) to a disappointed claimant, "You could have had this benefit if you had tried harder.
 So it is your fault that you do not have this benefit."
-This is moralistic because it holds that inequalities can be justified because they are due to moral failings on the part of those who have less.
+This is moralistic because it holds that inequalities can be justified on the grounds that they are due to moral failings on the part of those who have less.
 An idea of desert can also make illicit appearance at this point, in the form of the idea that those who have tried hard are properly rewarded for their effort, and that those who have not tried hard deserve to suffer for their sloth.

-Inviting as they may be, moralism and appeals to desert of this kind are both mistaken.17 In order to see why they are mistaken we need to look more carefully at the ways in which it can be morally significant that an outcome resulted from a person's choice or is one that a person could have avoided by choosing appropriately.
+(p.61) Inviting as they may be, moralism and appeals to desert of this kind are both mistaken.
+In order to see why they are mistaken we need to look more carefully at the ways in which it can be morally significant that an outcome resulted from a person's choice or is one that a person could have avoided by choosing appropriately.
 One way that this can be so is when what is at issue is the moral appraisal of the agent or of the way he or she acted.
 If a person did something "willingly" this indicates that, given her beliefs about the action and its consequences, she took it to be something worth doing.
-For example, if I have told you I would pick you up at the airport, but fail to do this because I want to see my favorite movie star on television, this indicates something about the relative importance I assign to this pleasure as compared with your convenience and the assurance I had given you.
-It is thus relevant to your assessment of me and of our relationship.
+For example, if I told you I would pick you up at the airport, but fail to do this because I want to see my favorite movie star on television, this indicates something about the relative importance I assign to this pleasure as compared with your convenience and the assurance I had given you.
+The fact that I made this choice is thus relevant to your assessment of me and of our relationship.